learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 ### Monitor everything

-If you don't want to impact your availability you need to pay close attention to what is happening to your spot instances.
-For example, you can set up email alerts when an instance goes down.
+Appropriate monitoring will tell you if your system recovered properly after a node failure.
+If your application did not cope with losing a spot instance in your cluster, you need to know pretty quickly.

+At the beginning of your journey with spot instances, you could set up email notifications when your cloud provider reclaims one of your nodes.
+As your system gets more robust and you get more confident you probably won't need those anymore.

 On AWS you could try the [Spot Termination Notice Handler](https://github.com/mumoshu/kube-spot-termination-notice-handler) which can be notified of spot instance termination before it happens, leaving you time to reschedule your app onto other nodes gracefully.